 Therefore, in order to get past the mouth swab test and feel confident that you’ll pass, the best thing to do is to not smoke weed for at least three days.
 This will, in most cases, be enough time to skirt through the test.
 However, in the case of a surprise test by your employer, you’ll have to resort to other measures that will radically decrease the time that pot remains in your system.

-Factors for How Long Weed Stays In Your Saliva
+Factors for How Long Marijuana Will Stay In Your Saliva

-There are more important considerations when figuring out how long weed stays in your saliva.
+There are more important things to take into consideration when trying to figure out how long weed stays in your saliva.
 You have to take into account your body mass, your level of physical activity, age, metabolic rate, overall health, the level of your individual drug tolerance, the potency of the weed strain, and how much weed smoked.

-If you are subject to a saliva test, it might become necessary to brush your teeth aggressively at least three times daily.
+If you’re subject to a saliva test, it might become necessary to brush your teeth aggressively at least three times daily.
 This has been proven to be very helpful in the past.
 Pay particular attention to the gums, cheeks, and tongue.
-Consume as much water as you can tolerate.
-You should also continually chew ice chips in an effort to decrease the level of toxins in your system.
+Drink lots of water to help flush your mouth and your system.
+You could also continually chew ice chips in an effort to decrease the level of toxins in your system.
 This will also dilute the saliva.

 Another possibility is to use mints and other breath suppression products in order to mask the presence of weed.
 Eat high-fat foods just prior to the test.
 This will help absorb the THC.
 If desperate, try lemon juice, hydrogen peroxide, or vinegar.